fbpx

 • The business should be owned by an individual who has served on active duty with the Army, Air Force, Navy, Marine Corps, or Coast Guard for any time, provided they have not received any dishonorable discharge.

-• The business should be owned by an individual who has served as a Reservist or member of the National Guard and was called to federal active duty or disabled from a disease or injury that has just started or gotten worse in the line of duty or while he is in training status.
+• The business should be owned by an individual who has served as a Reservist or member of the National Guard and was called to federal active duty or disabled from a disease or injury that has just started or gotten worse in the line of duty while he is in training status.

-Documentation required for minority owned business certification:
+Documentation required for minority owned business certification

 Related Article: How to Get Minority-Owned Business Certification